Málaga Airport: Terminal 2

 Terminal 2 (styled as T2) was opened on 30 November 1991, known as the Pablo Ruiz Picasso terminal.
 The building was designed by architect Ricardo Bofill, and was built to be operated in combination with the pre-existing passenger terminal.
 It has three floors and a basement, the second floor is for departures and the ground floor is for arrivals.
 The first floor is used for access to the ground floor of Pier B, and for walkways leading to arrivals.
 The basement is for the rental-car pickup desks.
 To complete the terminal, a building was built for car parking and rental cars, which were built right next to the entrance of the departures and arrivals lounges.

 Development work was completed on the terminal whilst Terminal 3 was being constructed.
 In 2008, the original structure connecting Pier C to the main building was demolished and replaced with a temporary structure to allow building work for Terminal 3 to be completed in its place.
 The temporary structure was removed once Terminal 3 opened and Pier C is now accessed from Terminal 3.
 All gate numbers were changed in 2010 prior to Terminal 3's opening, with only one gate, B16, keeping the original gate number.
 When Terminal 3 opened, the old arrivals waiting area was converted to a passengers' transfer between terminals.

 Terminal 2 has been refurbished since Terminal 3 has opened costing around €2.5 million.
 The arrivals floor of Terminal 2 was refurbished in early 2011, and all the ceilings were painted between late 2013 and mid 2014.
 In September 2017 it was announced that Terminal 2 was to undergo a further refurbishment costing €8.4 million.
 This included the improvements of the toilet facilities, new flooring and new air conditioning.
 Pier C closed for refurbishment on 12 November 2018 and reopened on 18 March 2019 while Pier B was refurbished in the winter of 2019.

 In 2022, the passport control desks, previously on the upper floor, were moved into the baggage hall, removing three baggage carousels in the process, increasing the number of desks substantially.

+On 16 September 2026, changes to Terminal 2 were confirmed as part fo the Málaga Airport DORA III project, with plans being revealed on 19 July 2025.
+The plans consist of the demoltion of Piers B and C and the refurbishment and reworking of the main terminal area.
+Six new boarding gates will also be constructed along the southern area of the main terminal building, which will be used for schengen flights, with non-schengen flights moving to the newly expanded Terminal 3.
+The terminal will also slightly be expanded to the east.
+Work is due to be completed in 2031.